clearmatics/zeth/README.md

 mkdir build
 cd build
 cmake .. [<flags (see below)>]
-# Compile all libraries and tools, including the prover_server
+# Compile all libraries and tools, including the prover-server
 make
 # (optional) Run the unit tests
 make test
 # (optional) Run the all tests (unit tests, syntax checks, etc)
 make check

-# Start the prover_server process
+# Start the prover-server process
-prover_server
+prover-server
 ```

-Note: By default, `prover_server` generates a key at startup.
+Note: By default, `prover-server` generates a key at startup.
 Flags can be used
 to force the server to load and/or save keys.
-Run `prover_server --help`
+Run `prover-server --help`
 for more details.

 ##### Build Options